 PS Vita owners really do get a rough deal when it comes to Kickstarter.
 While we’ve seen some fantastic games released that have been crowdfunded, even more have fallen by the wayside.
 Only a handful seem to include the Vita in their funding plans from day one.
-Instead we are often left with taking a risk on projects.
+It feels as if we’d be safer turning to forex trading instead as crowdfunding usually leaves us taking huge risks when it comes to backing projects.
 One such release was one of the most successful video game projects in Kickstarter history – Bloodstained: Ritual Of The Night…

 The project started off as an incredibly promising idea.
 Intended as a spiritual successor to Castlevania it had an impressive pedigree.
 Spearheaded by Koji Igarashi, creator of the original game, it was in good hands.
 Planned for PC, PS4 and Xbox One it looked impressive and offered digital and even physical releases to backers.
 Stretch goals were ambitious but such was the lure of Castlevania publicity for the campaign was immense and over the course of its run it raised over $5.5 million.

 As with many Kickstarter funded games, the PS Vita wasn’t included in the campaign from the start.
 As with the also-cancelled Wii U port, this was a stretch goal and was added once the campaign reached $3.5 million.
 A target reached comfortably, everything seemed encouraging.
 Not only was that goal exceeded, but a second game was also funded – a retro 8-bit styled mini game which was to be provided to backers which became Bloodstained: Curse Of The Moon.